mykelalvis/FATESRD/Other/fate-core-SRD.md

 Here are a few choice options.

 - **Go Gonzo with the Narration**: It might seem superfluous, but it's important to celebrate a great roll with a suitable narration of over the top success.
 This is a great time to take the suggestions above for Making Failure Awesome and applying them here.
 Let the success affect something else, in addition to what the PC was going for, and bring the player into the process of selling it by prompting them to make up cool details.
 “Three extra [[shift]]s on that [[Burglary]] roll—tell me, is anyone ever going to be able to lock that crypt again?”
 “So you got five [[shift]]s on that [[Contacts]] roll—tell me, where does Nicky the Fink usually go when he's running out on his wife, and what do you say when you find him there?”
-- **Add an Aspect**: You can express additional effects of a good roll by placing an aspect on the PC or on the scene, essentially letting them [[create advantage]] for free.
+- **Add an Aspect**: You can express additional effects of a good roll by placing an aspect on the PC or on the scene, essentially letting them [[Create Advantage]] for free.
 “So your [[Resources]] roll to bribe the guard succeeded with four [[shift]]s.
 She'll let you through the gate all right, and she'll also act as Available Backup if you should need some help later.”
 - **Reducing Time**: If it's important to get something done fast, then you can use extra [[shift]]s to decrease the time that it takes to do an action.

 ##### Dealing with Time